home-assistant/home-assistant.io/source/_posts/2017-05-06-zigbee-opencv-dlib.markdown

 <a href='/components/#added_in_current_version'><img src='/images/blog/2017-05-0.44/components.png' style='border: 0;box-shadow: none;'></a>

 This release brings some great new integrations.
-The biggest one is the native ZigBee integration by [Russell Cloran][@rcloran].
+The biggest one is the [native ZigBee integration][zha docs] by [Russell Cloran][@rcloran].
 This will allow Home Assistant to natively control Philips Hue lights without the need for a hub!
 (IKEA Tradfri lights not yet due to implementing a different profile)

-Another great new addition is OpenCV by [Teagan Glenn][@teagan42].
+Another great new addition is [OpenCV][opencv docs] by [Teagan Glenn][@teagan42].
 So now you'll be able to unlock all the cool stuff from OpenCV right in Home Assistant.
-And if OpenCV is not your style, you can try out the new DLib integration added by [Pascal Vizeli][@pvizeli] in this release.
+And if OpenCV is not your style, you can try out the new [DLib integration][image_processing.dlib_face_identify docs] added by [Pascal Vizeli][@pvizeli] in this release.

 This release also includes a [new component][rss_feed_template docs] to dynamically generate RSS feeds based on a template.
 This means that any RSS widget on your phone, tablet or computer can now be used to show Home Assistant data!